Mustafa-RS/VSD_FPGA_Workshop/README.md

 We can now see the  layout showing how the logic cells have been placed for our design.
 Going on the netlist, we can click on Net & then select nets one by one, showing what part of the processor they have been used for.

 With one net selected, we can click report timing summary under synthesis.

-### Second Attempt (Merge together with top)

-RVMyth Vivado

-set up project

-insert files

-edit test.v to remove error

-simulation, shows 45 like it should

 ### Rvmyth Vivado Synthesis to bitstream